nitingupta-max/dsa-60/Readme.md

 # Day6
 * Studied Recursion & Strings and Solved Some Problems.
 # Day7
-* Started Linked List, Implement Linked List and Insertion Operation
+* Started Linked List, Implement Linked List
+# Day8
+* Linked List Operations
+> Insertion at Starting, Ending and at any Index
+> Deletion
+> Searching
+> Traversal